prabh1601/Kafka-Archiever/README.md

 - PutObject
 - GetObject

-It is required to get user make his own object for S3Client client for security and customization purposes
+It is required to user make his own object for S3Client client for security and customization purposes

-Please Refer [here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html) to get more insights on how to work with AWS credentials and [here](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3Client.html) for AWS S3 Client javadocs
+Refer [here](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/credentials.html) to get more insights on how to work with AWS credentials and [here](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/s3/S3Client.html) for AWS S3 Client javadocs